coderofsalvation/hashtagbibs/RFC_TAGBIBS.md

   { ruler: `{visual-meta-start}` },
   { ruler: `{visual-meta-header-start}` },
   { k: "visual-meta", v: { version: "1.1", generator: "Author 7.6.2 1064)" } }
+  { ruler: `{visual-meta-header-end}` },
   { ruler: `{visual-meta-bibgtex-self-citation-start}` },
   { k: "book{2021-12-08T10:56:03Z/TheFutureo", v: { author: "Frode ...", ... } }
   ...
 ]
 ```

 Why not a nested tree-structure?
-This kneejerk reaction should always be considered 'a temporary conversion'.
+This kneejerk reaction should always be considered 'a temporary option'.<br>
+Bibrulers:

+1. don't try to re-invent XML or JSON
+1. don't promote traversing graphs (instead: just a list with tags)
-> Bibrulers don't try to re-invent XML, they are rather promoting dumb, unnested lists, which are much faster/simpler to traverse & implement in all languages.
+1. they promote rather dumb, unnested lists
+1. they  are much faster/simpler to lookup, implement, (de)serialize in low- and hihglevel languages.

 # Contact